-In this Guest Post, blogger Meghna Ravishnar explores ideas on Western feminism, empowerment, and the development enterprise in a publication featured in The Riveter Magazine.
-Ravishnar interviews Locus members Donella Rapier, CEO of BRAC USA, and Ellie Price, Locus Coalition Coordinator, among other voices.
+In this Guest Post, blogger Meghna Ravishankar explores ideas on Western feminism, empowerment, and the development enterprise in a publication featured in The Riveter Magazine.
+Ravishankar interviews Locus members Donella Rapier, CEO of BRAC USA, and Ellie Price, Locus Coalition Coordinator, among other voices.
 Challenges to measuring empowerment, supporting women’s resource ownership, and counter-productive performance pressures development partners face under current donor paradigms are discussed.
-Resonant with John Coonrod’s piece on The Hunger Project’s approach to addressing women’s time poverty, “Silos are Sexist,” Ravishnar writes, “The field of development is historically rooted in a system of paternalistic, patriarchal, and colonial interventions.
+Resonant with John Coonrod’s piece on The Hunger Project’s approach to addressing women’s time poverty, “Silos are Sexist,” Ravishankar writes, “The field of development is historically rooted in a system of paternalistic, patriarchal, and colonial interventions.
 Though the ideologies may not be the same now, there are still systemic issues with the way development agencies work and who holds the decision-making power.”

 To the latter statement, Locus could not agree more.
 Read on below:

 IN THE INTERNATIONAL AID FIELD, “EMPOWERMENT”-DRIVEN INITIATIVES TOO OFTEN SIMPLIFY WOMEN’S EXPERIENCES THROUGH A WESTERN LENS.

 Philanthropy is on trend and no longer reserved for those with robust bank accounts.
 Your neighborhood co-op, Whole Foods, and Target are stocked with fair trade chocolate bars made by women in rural Africa or shoes that give girls in India access to education.
 In the branding of many of these products or initiatives, a shiny word helps consumers say yes: empowerment.